- US Online Poker

 Late on Friday, Pennsylvania also made its case to join the NH case.
 Here are all the documents filed, including its motion to be added as a plaintiff:PA wire act FILING

 The fact that PA online lottery and Michigan online lottery exist is probably a clue as to why both states are interested in the case.
-PA has also legalized online casino and sports gambling, and Michigan is currently considering legislation to legalize both.
+PA has also legalized online casino and sports gambling, and Michigan online casinos may be on the way too.

 PA, like the above, believes the DOJ is out of bounds on the Wire Act: